NRS-2

-The NRS-2 (Нож Разведчика Стреляющий; official GRAU index 6P31, 6П31), also known as the Wave (Взмах), is a Soviet gun hybrid.
+The NRS-2 (Нож Разведчика Стреляющий) (Note: Official GRAU index 6P31 (6П31)) (Note: Also known as the Wave (Взмах)) is a Soviet gun hybrid.

 History

 The NRS-2 was manufactured by the Tula Arms Plant for Soviet Spetsnaz troops in the 1980s, and is still used as a personal weapon for Spetsnaz and special law enforcement groups.

 Design

 The NRS-2 combines a knife blade with a built-in single-shot shooting mechanism designed to fire 7.62×41mm SP-4 (СП-4) cartridges, originally designed for the PSS silent pistol.

-The NRS-2 is designed for either stabbing or throwing with the blade, or fired at distances of up to 25 metres.
+The NRS-2 is designed to either be thrown at target, to pierce and cut, or be fired at distances of up to 25 metres.

 Shooting mechanism

 To load the shooting mechanism, the opening lever is pressed, and the barrel rotated out of the knife handle.

 Then the cartridge is inserted into the firing chamber and the barrel is reinserted back into the handle and rotated into place using two prongs that fit into the outer latch.
 The flip-up lever on the right side of the NRS-2 is then pulled to cock the internal hammer.

-Before firing the safety catch, located beside the barrel, must be turned to the "fire" position.
+Before firing, the safety catch, located beside the barrel, must be turned to the "fire" position.

 The user's left hand is then used to hold the underside of the grip, the right hand held against the right side with the right index finger placed on the single action push-button trigger, which is located above the safety catch beside the gun barrel.